 If you’re traveling long-term, don’t worry about basic toiletries like toothpaste and soap — you’ll find familiar brands in Ecuador’s shops.
+If you have favorites you want to bring, save money on minis and get refillable silicone bottles.
 In the Galapagos, you might be required to bring special, eco-friendly/biodegradable toiletries; inquire with tour providers before your trip.
 If you wear contacts, bring a few extra pairs just in case.
 A small medical kit with pain medication (like Tylenol or Motrin), antiseptic cream, and pills for an stomach upset is always a good idea.
-Insect repellant — and, in some cases, anti-malarial medication — is important for jungle treks.
+Insect repellent — and, in some cases, anti-malarial medication — is important for jungle treks.
 Consult your doctor before any vacation.

 5. Leave Room for Extras